ICPI/GIS/README.md

 Where can I find UID information?

-* UID information can be found within PEPFAR shapefiles, the MSDs, or through DATIM.
-More information on the DATIM heirachy can be found [HERE](link).
+* UID information can be found in the attribute tables of PEPFAR shapefiles, the MSDs, or through DATIM.
+Access to uid codes for complete DATIM organization unit hierarchies may be found in the DATIM Data [Import and Exchange Resources](https://datim.zendesk.com/hc/en-us/articles/115002334246-DATIM-Data-Import-and-Exchange-Resources) page under “Org Unit”.

 <!-- ## How to Navigate this Repository.

 This repo and its resources can be downloaded directly from Github for individual use.
 Each Chapter folder contains the chapter content, as well as any data and files referenced.

 If you're an instructor using Canvas (or a similar LMS), and want to incorporate book materials directly into a course site, additional steps are necessary.

 1. Download the workbook.
 2. Convert Markdown files to HTML